 Stuff You Already Have

-First, let’s check out some low tech options for irradicating bed bugs.
+First, let’s check out some low-tech options for irradicating bed bugs.
 You likely have these tools in your house already, and they will definitely work.

-• Plastic Bags – if you find an individual bed bug, simply throw it in a plastic bag.
-You can put this bag in a freezer for ~2-3 days to kill them, or simply zip it shut and throw it away.
+• Plastic Bags — if you find an individual bed bug, simply throw it in a plastic bag.
+You can put this bag in the freezer for ~2-3 days to kill them, or simply zip it shut and throw it away.
 The bugs cannot eat through the plastic, so they will die of dehydration on their way to the dump.

-• Boil them – bed bugs are essentially tiny, land-dwelling crabs.
+• Boil them — bed bugs are essentially tiny, land-dwelling crabs.
 Though they are far too small to eat, they can easily be boiled to death.
-Carpet steamers work well on the carpet, and can actually be retrofitted to treat your mattress.
+Carpet steamers work well on the carpet, and can be retrofitted to treat your mattress.
 In fact, one of the best ways to treat an infested mattress is to wrap it in plastic and steam it to a temperature of over 118° F for about an hour.

 • Vacuum – bed bugs are very light and not that strong, meaning you can suck them up with a regular vacuum quite easily.
 Be sure to seal the contents you vacuum up into a plastic bag before disposal.
-The vacuum likely won’t kill the bed bugs, only trap them.
+The vacuum likely won’t kill bed bugs, only trap them.
 So, make sure they are sealed in plastic and disposed of in the trash.
-A vacuum with a HEPA filter is best for bed bugs as it won’t throw allergens into the air and should safely catch all the bed bugs and eggs into a disposable bag.
+A vacuum with an HEPA filter is best for bed bugs as it won’t throw allergens into the air and should safely catch all the bed bugs and eggs into a disposable bag.

 • Wash Your Fabrics – bed bugs cannot stand up to soap and hot water.
 Wash everything you can fit into your wash machine.
 Hit it with hot water, a long cycle, and plenty of soap.
 Surprisingly, this is one of the most important steps in eliminating an infestation.